(Log) Chiral de Rham complex and $A_n$-singular surfaces: Introduction

-Rational singularities on a surface are classified into types $A_n$, $D_n$, $E_6$, $E_7$ and $E_8$ in \cite{reid2012val}, determined by the intersections of exceptional lines in the blowing-up.
-By the method of logarithmic geometry, we provide a coordinate system near a singularity of $A_n$-type on a surface.
-An (formally) \'{e}tale map from the infinitesimal 2-dimensional disc $D^2$ to a surface $X$ is defined to be a coordinate at the image of the origin.
-Identifying $\gamma$'s and $c$'s with the coordinates on the superscheme $\Pi TX$ makes it possible to study the changes of the fields $\beta(z)$, $\gamma(z)$, $b(z)$ and $c(z)$ under coordinate transformations.
-We will show that these data are compatible with the classical settings and make up a sheaf of vertex algebras, which we denote by $\Omega^{\ch}_X$ as well.
-The reason why logarithmic geometry works for $A_n$-singularities is that these singular surfaces are toric, which fit into the notion of log schemes very well.
-At the end of this paper, we give an recursive formula on the dimensions of homogeneous components of the (log) chiral structure sheaf.
+Rational singularities on a surface are classified into types $A_n$, $D_n$, $E_6$, $E_7$ and $E_8$ (\cite{reid2012val}), determined by the intersections of exceptional curves in the blowing-up.
+Using logarithmic geometry, we construct a coordinate system near a singularity of type $A_n$ on a surface.
+A formally \'{e}tale map from the infinitesimal 2-dimensional disc $D^2=\Spec \bC[[x,y]]$ to a surface $X$ is defined to be a coordinate at the image of the origin of the disc.
+And continuous automorphisms of $D^2$ are regarded as the local coordinate changes on $X$.
+By identifying $\gamma$'s and $c$'s with the coordinates on the superscheme $\Pi TX$, we can study the transformations of the fields $\beta(z)$, $\gamma(z)$, $b(z)$ and $c(z)$ under coordinate changes.
+We will show that these data are compatible with the classical setting and together form a sheaf of vertex algebras, which we denote by $\Omega^{\ch}_X$ as well.
+Logarithmic geometry applies to $A_n$-singularities because these singular surfaces are toric, which fit naturally into the framework of log schemes.
+Specifically, there exists a monoid $Q$ with nice properties, such that $X$ is locally of the form $\Spec\bC[Q]$ near the singularity, endowed with the log structure $Q\to\bC[Q]$.
+Logarithmic geometry provides a tool to study the above coordinates on $\Pi TX$, and thus helps to construct the chiral de Rham complex on singular surfaces of type $A_n$.

+At the end of this paper, we provide a recursive formula for the dimensions of homogeneous components of the (log) chiral structure sheaf.

-The base field of the analytic and algebraic objects is the complex field $\bC$, unless specified.
+The base field of all analytic and algebraic objects is the complex field $\bC$, unless specified.